Webb County DWI Court Process

 The Court Process Timeline

-The DUI court process in Webb County typically follows these steps:
+The DUI court process in Webb County typically involves these stages:

 1. Arraignment (First Appearance)